Company Licensing and Registration

 - Premium Finance Insurance Companies

-- Statutory Deposits Requirements for the above entities
+- Statutory Deposit Requirements for the above entities

 - Refer to Authorized Insurance Companies (zip file) for a list of companies doing business in Texas.
 Includes: Addresses, Date of Incorporation, License Date, Phone Numbers, Officer Names, Licensed Lines, Assets, Liabilities, etc.